 Cons: more labor intensive due to turning heap every 2-3 weeks

-Achieving best compost
+Achieving best organic compost

-You can set up compost anytime but in winter the process slows down, grass clippings are great compost activator as they are high in nitrogen and heat up the pile so spring and summer is best.
+You can set up compost area anytime but in the winter the process slows down, grass clippings are great compost activator as they are high in nitrogen and heat up the pile so spring and summer is best.
 Alternatively you can buy some compost activator.

 Whether you turn or don't turn the compost heap follow few simple rules: